 Instructions

-- In the same skillet, saute the carrot and pepper with an additional 1 Tbsp butter and 1 Tbsp oil until the vegetables are tender.
-Add the minced garlic and ginger and cook until fragrant.
+• Add 1 Tbsp of oil and 1 Tbsp of butter to the pan and add the carrots and peppers.
+Saute lightly until the vegetables are cooked.
+Add in the garlic and ginger and cook until fragrant.

 Notes